django-cms/docs/docs/reference/api_references.rst

              possible, however permission checks should be implemented manually before calling any of these functions.

-.. info:: Due to potential circular dependency issues, it's recommended
+.. note:: Due to potential circular dependency issues, it's recommended
           to import the api in the functions that uses its function.

           e.g. use: